xpw0222/uchicago-pyanno/_sources/installation.txt

 pyAnno is hosted on PyPi_, so it can be installed simply with either pip_ (preferred) or easy_install_ .
-Both tools are very easy to install, and are already available on most Python distributions.
+Both tools are very easy to install, and are often available out of the box on many Python distributions.

-To install pyAnno, simply type in your command line:
+To install pyAnno, simply type on the command line:

 ::